raphaelrubrice/raphaelrubrice/README.md

 ###

 Hi !
-I'm Raphaël Rubrice, <br>I'm deeply interested in the potential of AI in Biology and Health aswell as in Bioinformatics.
+I'm Raphaël Rubrice, <br>I'm deeply interested in the potential of AI in Biology and Health aswell as in Bioinformatics.</a>
 I've always been drawn to the intersection of computational methods with biological questions and challenges.
 Currently following a Master 2 in Artificial Intelligence and Computational Biology at [Paris-Saclay University](https://www.universite-paris-saclay.fr/en/) and [AgroParisTech Engineering School](https://www.agroparistech.fr/en), my thirst for new knowledge and skills is stronger than ever !
 I am constantly trying to improve my data science and programming skills which make me eager to contribute to impactful and ground-breaking projects involving AI and/or Bioinformatics.

 ###

-<h4 align="left">Operating Systems I've worked with :</h4>
+<h4 align="left">💻Operating Systems I've worked with :</h4>

 ###